Prescription Drug Plan Terms and What They Mean

-A type of coverage determination that, if approved, allows you to get a drug that is not on your SilverScript plan formulary (a formulary exception), or get a non-preferred drug at the preferred cost-sharing level (a Tiering exception).
-You may also request an exception if your SilverScript requires you to try another drug before receiving the drug you are requesting (a step therapy exception, or the plan limits the quantity or dosage of the drug you are requesting (a quantity exception).
+A type of coverage determination that, if approved, allows you to get a drug that is not on your SilverScript plan formulary (a Formulary Exception), or get a non-preferred drug at the preferred cost-sharing level (a Tiering Exception).
+You may also request an exception if your plan requires you to try another drug before receiving the drug you are requesting (a Step Therapy exception), or the plan limits the quantity or dosage of the drug you are requesting (a Quantity Exception).

 Explanation of Benefits (EOB):